nourzein006/Orders-Dashboard-DEPI/README.md

 * **Consumer Segment leads with 50.56%** of total sales.
 * **January is the least profitable month**, with just \$9,134 in profit.

-## Contributing

-Feel free to open issues or submit pull requests for improvements.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any inquiries, please reach out via LinkedIn or GitHub.
+For any inquiries, please reach out via LinkedIn www.linkedin.com/in/nour-zein-a682702b8